How to create a business website

 Easy to find

 Build a site that shows up when locals search for your types of products and services online.
-Search engine optimisation (SEO) can help you.
+Search engine optimisation [US: optimization] (SEO) can help you.
 The basics are not that hard to master.
-Check out our guide to SEO for small business.

 Connected to your social media